How to Lower Bromine in Hot Tub:

 Methods include using bromine neutralizers, shocking the tub, allowing bromine to dissipate naturally, diluting the water, and using reducing agents.

-High bromine levels in your hot tub can irritate your skin and eyes.
+High bromine levels in your hot tub can cause skin irritation, eye redness, and even damage to equipment.

 How to Lower Bromine in Hot Tub?